 Previously, I worked at a company that manufactured flatbed trailers.
-During production, a critical step is the attachment and welding of the axles to the trailer — it was crucial that no welds were ever missed.
+A critical step during production is the attachment and welding of the axles to the trailer — it was crucial that no welds were ever missed.

 - The welder that did the first welding pass was required to mark the weld with a paint pencil immediately after finishing.

 - The next welder will then use a different colored paint pencil to mark both the existing welds, as well as their own.

 - Finally, a supervisor would then mark each weld with a third color.

 This way, it would be impossible to mark the weld if the weld was not there.
 The only way to miss the weld would be to fail either the weld or inspection purposely.
 Additionally, the following welder and supervisor would have to make the same mistake.
 So for this particular operation, we made it difficult to process it wrong.

 Key Learnings From Poka-Yoke

 Not every situation can be like ours.
 You may find that your situation calls for more high-tech operations — such as automated visual systems and process design that make it impossible to orient a part the wrong way.

 Other examples might include limit switches to make sure a part has been inserted correctly.
 The list of examples would be almost endless.
 But all-in-all, the tech level does not matter; just the solution.

 The most important takeaway is that we must treat every mistake in our operation as a failure of systems and not of our people.
 Every error that occurs is a result of a process that was designed in such a way that this mistake could happen.